KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 So an evaluation metric should be chosen which punishes false negatives more than false positives.
 As can be seen from the formula of the $F_\beta$-score (https://en.wikipedia.org/wiki/F1_score) $F_\beta = \frac {(1 + \beta^2) \cdot \mathrm{true\ positive} }{(1 + \beta^2) \cdot \mathrm{true\ positive} + \beta^2 \cdot \mathrm{false\ negative} + \mathrm{false\ positive}}\,$ this can be achieved by setting $\beta>1$, e.g. $\beta = 2$.
 So the chosen evaluation metric is the $F_2$-score.

 ## II.
 Analysis
-_(approx. 2-4 pages)_

 ### Data Exploration
-In this section, you will be expected to analyze the data you are using for the problem.
-This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
-The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
-Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
-Questions to ask yourself when writing this section:
-- _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
-Has a data sample been provided to the reader?_
-- _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
-Have any relevant results from this calculation been discussed?_
-- _If a dataset is **not** present for this problem, has discussion been made about the input space or input data for your problem?_
-- _Are there any abnormalities or characteristics about the input space or dataset that need to be addressed? (categorical variables, missing values, outliers, etc.)_

-TODO:
-- (+) describe type of data: siehe Beschreibung unten
-- calculate and report basic statistics, discuss relevant results of statistics calculation:
-  - (+) Statistik (Mean, Min, Max, Varianz, ...) für alle Datensätze anzeigen.
-  - (+) Diagramm anzeigen: x-Achse: Zeit, y-Achse: z.B.
-Acc_X oder total acceleration (siehe Paper)
-  - (+) Verteilung der Falls und ADLs beschreiben: ungefähr fifty-fifty.
-  - vielleicht PCA mit Diagramm anzeigen, und dass nur wenige der Features Min, Max, Mean, Kurtosis, ... notwendig sind um die Varianz in den Daten zu erklären.
-- outliers, missing values:
-  - (+) missing values, weil manchmal zu wenig Werte vorhanden sind, um um den Peak ein Fenster der Breite 100 zu legen.
-  - (+) missing values auch, weil manchmal NaN in den CSV-Dateien steht => drop this rows
-- (+) data sample: siehe Tabelle unten

 ![sensors](images/sensors.png)

 Ten males and seven females participated in a study.
-A wireless sensor unit was fitted to the subject's waist among other body parts as can be seen in the figure.
+A wireless sensor unit was fitted to the subject's waist and right thigh among other body parts as can be seen in the figure.
 The sensor unit comprises three tri-axial devices: accelerometer, gyroscope, and  magnetometer/compass.
 Raw motion data was recorded along three perpendicular axes (x, y, z) from the unit with a sampling frequency of 25 Hz yielding Acc_X, Acc_Y, Acc_Z ($m/s^2$), Gyr_X, Gyr_Y, Gyr_Z (°/s) and Mag_X, Mag_Y, Mag_Z (Gauss).
-A set of trials consists of 20 fall actions (see table 'Fall Actions' above) and 16 ADLs (see table 'Non-Fall Actions' above).
+A set of trials consists of 20 fall actions (see list 'Fall Actions' above) and 16 ADLs (see list 'Non-Fall Actions' above).
 Each trial lasted about 15s on average.
-The 17 volunteers repeated each test for five times.
-Then the peak of the total acceleration vector was detected, and two seconds of the sequence before and after the peak acceleration were kept.
-About ten trials of the dataset have recording times that are too short in order to set the time window of four seconds around the data.
-These trials were dropped.
+The 17 volunteers repeated each test five times.
+Then the peak of the total acceleration vector $\sqrt{\text{Acc\_X}^2 + \text{Acc\_Y}^2 + \text{Acc\_Z}^2}$ was detected, and two seconds of the sequence before and after the peak acceleration were kept.

+About ten trials of the dataset have recording times that are too short in order to set the time window of four seconds around the peak acceleration.
+These trials have been dropped.
 Within a single trial sometimes the sensor data for a specific point in time is missing (NaN).
 Records containing NaNs have been dropped.

 As an example, the first five records of the file `FallDataSet/101/Testler Export/901/Test_1/340535.txt` which contains the recorded data from the waist sensor attached to a male while he was falling from vertical forward to the floor, look like this:

 | Acc_X ($m/s^2$) | Acc_Y ($m/s^2$) | Acc_Z ($m/s^2$) | Gyr_X (°/s) | Gyr_Y (°/s) | Gyr_Z (°/s) | Mag_X (Gauss) | Mag_Y (Gauss) | Mag_Z (Gauss) |
 |-----------------|-----------------|-----------------|-------------|-------------|-------------|---------------|---------------|---------------|